pulp-platform/hero-sdk/README.md

-# HERO Software Developement Kit v0.1 (Alpha version)
+# HERO Software Developement Kit

 ## About
 The HERO SDK contains the following packages: